KeremAyoz/CS319-1I/README.md

 ### 2nd Iteration

 We are planning to add transfers.
 Also, the number of different type of actions happen during a match can be increased.
 After finishing the project, if there is still some time, we may make the game visually more attractive.
+Also match commentary might be added to the game.

 ### Team Members